DavideRossi1/AdvancedHPC-Project/Jacobi/README.md

 After compilation, the executables can be run with `mpirun -np <np> ./jacobi.x <size> <nIter>`.

-The Makefile also provides a shortcut to directly compile and run the code and plot the output: `make %purun NP=<np> SZ=<size> IT=<nIter>`, equivalent to `make clean && make %pusave && mpirun -np NP ./jacobi.x SZ IT && make plot`;
+The Makefile also provides a shortcut to directly compile and run the code and save the output: `make %purun NP=<np> SZ=<size> IT=<nIter>`, equivalent to `make clean && make %pusave && mpirun -np NP ./jacobi.x SZ IT && make plot`;

 ## Check correctness

-In order to check correctness of the obtained output, the original code is provided in [original_code](original_code/) folder, and a special target can be used to directly compare the output of the original code with the one of the optimized code:
+In order to check correctness of the obtained output, the original serial code is provided in [original_code](original_code/) folder, and a special target can be used to directly compare the output of the original code with the one of the optimized code:
 `make compare%pu NP=<nProc> SZ=<size> IT=<nIter>`
 This target will compile and run both the original and the optimized code (with the given number of processes, size and number of iterations, on CPU or GPU), save the outputs in binary format, and compare them using Unix command `diff`: if the outputs are identical, as expected, no output will be produced, otherwise the output will be
 ```